redperformance/red-measurement-framework/README.md

 ### User Trail
-It uses a cookie to store a users action on a webpage and let you map thoose actions to a particular state in the user journey using a function.
+It uses a cookie to store a users action on a web-page and lets you map those actions to a particular state in the user journey using a function.

 ### Content Engagement
 The module is created to measure users based on "engaged" time and not actual time.
 Engaged time is defined as the time a user clicks, scrolls, moving the mouse or using the keyboard.
 Its heavily inspired by
-[Simo Ahava's script from 2016](https://www.simoahava.com/analytics/track-content-engagement-via-gtm/) but can trigger multiple events, should be a little bit more precise and gready.
+[Simo Ahava's script from 2016](https://www.simoahava.com/analytics/track-content-engagement-via-gtm/) but can trigger multiple events, should be a little bit more precise and consistent.

 ```javascript
 import MeasurementFramework, {contentEngaged} from "measurement-framework"